-A physical clean soil bank is a location where clean soil is stored and distributed for use on legacy pesticide projects.
+A site specific physical clean soil bank is a location where clean soil can be stored and distributed for use on development project sites facing the issue of LA pesticide contamination.
 The facility would operate like most landscape-supply businesses where clean soil is sold and distributed on a cubic-yard or ton basis.
 With a clean soil bank, developers would have a certified source of clean fill and would not need to perform soil sampling prior to bringing material on site.